Black America and School Choice: Charting a New Course

-Public school integration and the associated demolition of the black school has had a devastating impact on African American children - their self-esteem, motivation to succeed, conceptions of heroes or role models, respect for adults, and academic performance.
+She concludes: Public school integration and the associated demolition of the black school has had a devastating impact on African American children - their self-esteem, motivation to succeed, conceptions of heroes or role models, respect for adults, and academic performance.
 Racial animosities have also intensified.
 Unless rational alternatives are devised that take into account the uniqueness of the African American heritage, busing and compulsory school integration will become even more destructive to their health and ultimately to the nation as a whole.
 The teachers, administrators, and school boards of both urban and suburban school districts are overwhelmingly white, and relatively few black children attend suburban schools, representing most of the "integration" that exists in public schools.
 Minority children ride the bus to attend schools with strangers - children belonging to another neighborhood, racial group, and social class.
 With only a handful of black students in each classroom, they experience prolonged isolation in predominantly white settings, where they are often "exposed to denigrating racial imagery from the teachers, tracking, low expectations, or race hatred."

 According to one writer, "the basic assumption of those endorsing the theory that a school district has overcome its history of racial discrimination is that a school district can be expected to treat minority students fairly without court supervision because there are no longer racial barriers."
 However, this illogical approach to equal educational opportunities has negatively impacted black students from both middle- and low-income families, the former often as much as the latter.
 Black America has devoted its energy and resources to fighting a losing battle.